eiriniOG/coverwallet-app/README.md

  - Colab from Google

  ## Usage
- - Challenge 1: there are two key notebooks for this step in `/notebooks` folder:
+ - **Challenge 1**: there are two key notebooks for this step in `/notebooks` folder:

  `model_training_v2.ipynb` where you will find all the steps involved in the model training and full details on decissions and conclusions.

  `apply_model_test.ipynb` where you will find a manual script to apply trained models over new data.
 It is a functional-not-formal code to make quick submissions.

  Please take into account that this two are environment dependant, meaning that paths and libraries have to be modified and adjusted.
- - Challenge 2: it is resolved in the present repository through FastAPI.
+ - **Challenge 2**: it is resolved in the present repository through FastAPI.
 The fundamental code for formatting data and make predictions is in `/src` folder.

  `make install_<unix/windows>` will set up venv